gautamshrinivas/MindMaps/terraform.md

     }
 }
 ```
-* **Terraform after creation of resources will create a state file with the details of the resources created in the same folder where we have templates defined.
-The filename is terraoform.tfstate.
-Please dont mess with this file.**
+* **Terraform after the creation of resources will create a state file with the details of the resources created in the same folder where we have templates defined.
+The filename is terraform.tfstate.
+Please don't mess with this file.**
 ## Variables
 ------------
-* in templates we have directly specified the configuration as part of resource, so the template will not be flexible . it will try to create resources with same configuration all the time.
+* in templates we have directly specified the configuration as part of the resource, so the template will not be flexible. it will try to create resources with the same configuration all the time.
-* We need flexbility where the user should have option to pass/change the values while creating infrastructure.
+* We need flexibility where the user should have the option to pass/change the values while creating infrastructure.
-* This can be acheived by using variables in terraform
+* This can be achieved by using variables in Terraform
 ```
 variable "<name-of-variable>" {
     type = "<type of variable>"